matwerber1/aws-msk-kafka-connect-docker/README.md

 ## 1. MSK Cluster
 You need to create an [Amazon Managed Streaming for Kafka (MSK)](https://aws.amazon.com/msk/) cluster in one of your AWS VPCs.

+If you don't already have an MSK cluster, this project includes an optional CloudFormation template you can deploy to create a VPC with a small MSK cluster running across three AZs.

 While you technically could create the cluster in a public subnet and connect to it over the internet, I would always advise to launch resources in a private subnet when possible and then connect to them from either a bastion host, another EC2 instance, an [Amazon Cloud9 instance](https://aws.amazon.com/cloud9/) (easiest option, in my opinion), a VPN connection, or similar approach.

 When creating your MSK cluster, **create a three-node cluster**.
 MSK will allow you to create a two-node cluster, however, we will use a docker image of the kafka-connect-datagen ()[cnfldemos/kafka-connect-datagen](https://github.com/confluentinc/kafka-connect-datagen)), and this demo data connector requires 3+ nodes.
 You can use the smallest available node type, currently a **kafka.t3.small**, for your brokers.